melaniebrgr/learning-computer-science/05-system-design/02-frontend/02-data-fetching.md

 If they have, React Query creates a new data object, saves it and the Observer is triggered, but if the properties and values haven't changed, React Query reuses the same object as before, keeping the reference the same, and the Observer is not triggered.
 This optimization allows the data object to be used with React.memo or included in the dependency array for useEffect or useMemo without worrying about unnecessary effects or calculations.

 If the query returns an object but only part of the data is used, using the `select` query property can help avoid unnecessary rerenders--Query becomes "smarter" about the actual data it depends on. `select` allows subscribing to a subset of the data, preventing re-renders when unused data changes.
+Note that if using `zod` schema, it will also strip out unused fields by default.

 React query also tracks which properties are use from the query object and only rerender the component if those specific properties change.